michael2012z/BitBible/markdown/JPS/files/Gen.md

 17. And G-d hearkened unto Leah, and she conceived, and bore Jacob a fifth son.

-18. And Leah said: 'G-d hath given me my hire,Heb. sachar. because I gave my handmaid to my husband.
-And she called his name Issachar.
+18. And Leah said: 'G-d hath given me my hire,

 19. And Leah conceived again, and bore a sixth son to Jacob.

-20. And Leah said: 'G-d hath endowed me with a good dowry; now will my husband dwellHeb. zabal, he dwelt. with me, because I have borne him six sons.'
-And she called his name Zebulun.
+20. And Leah said: 'G-d hath endowed me with a good dowry; now will my husband dwell

 21. And afterwards she bore a daughter, and called her name Dinah.

 22. And G-d remembered Rachel, and G-d hearkened to her, and opened her womb.

-23. And she conceived, and bore a son, and said: 'G-d hathHeb. asaph. taken away my reproach.'
+23. And she conceived, and bore a son, and said: 'G-d hath

-24. And she called his name Joseph, saying: 'The HaShem addHeb. joseph. to me another son.'
+24. And she called his name Joseph, saying: 'The HaShem add

 25. And it came to pass, when Rachel had borne Joseph, that Jacob said unto Laban: 'Send me away, that I may go unto mine own place, and to my country.